ChristianSi/lytspel/README.md

     «n» is omitted: «can't» from «can not».
-In a few cases, the first word may be further contracted: «ain't» for one of «am/is/ar/has/hav not» ‹am/is/are/has/have not›, «han't» for «has/hav not» ‹has/have not›, «shan't» for «shal not» ‹shall not›, «woan't» ‹won't» for «wil not» ‹will not›.
+In a few cases, the first word may be further contracted: «ain't» for one of «am/is/ar/has/hav not» ‹am/is/are/has/have not›, «han't» for «has/hav not» ‹has/have not›, «shan't» for «shal not» ‹shall not›, «woan't» ‹won't» for «wil not».
+    The pronunciations of «doan't» ‹don't› and «musn't» ‹mustn't› differ from the uncontracted forms, and the spelling reflects this.
   * In all these cases, the genitive or contraction marker is inserted after the last vowel and hence cannot be confused with a stress marker.
   * In other cases, a traditional contraction marker doubles as a stress